Sunday, November 2, 2025

 • Older people, people on low incomes or with a low level of education perform significantly worse on average – a clear indication of social inequality.

-The study also confirms that people with higher DHL (digital health literacy) live healthier lives, perceive themselves as healthier and make more targeted use of health services.
-For senior living, this means that without DHL, there can be no participation in digitally supported independence.
+The study also confirms that people with higher DHL (digital health literacy) live healthier lives, perceive themselves as healthier, and make more targeted use of healthcare services.
+For seniors, this means that without DHL, they cannot participate in digitally supported independence.

 The figure shows the results of the study on accessing, understanding, evaluating, and applying online health information for each country.
 Germany performs particularly poorly in this area.
 (Figure: Anja Herberth, source: DHL study/frontiersin.org